SOlaCoder005/coca-women-wellness/README.md

 ### 6.2 Other testing
-Aside from the testing discussed in the [‘TESTING.md’](/docs/testing/TESTING.md) report two additional ‘bugs’ frequently arose throughout the development of the CWW site, until a solution was found.
+Aside from the testing discussed in the [‘TESTING.md’](/docs/testing/TESTING.md) report, two additional ‘bugs’ frequently arose throughout the development of the CWW site, until a solution was found.
 For instance:

 #### Blurry images on the CWW’s pages:
 - Issue: While the photos used on the site were sourced from Pixabay.com with a high resolution, the images were blurry on several web browsers and device screens.